 As a beginning telemarker you can learn the turn on just about any gear that has a free heel.
 However, there are noticeable advantages to a good tele setup, and if you are serious about learning to tele ski, it might be worth the investment.
-I’m not saying you should go out and buy $1000 worth of tele gear, I’m simply saying, the cross-country skis with 3-pin bindings and low-cut leather boots you found in your uncles garage might not be the easiest setup to learn on.
+I’m not saying you should go out and buy $1000 worth of tele gear, I’m simply saying, the cross-country skis with 3-pin bindings and low-cut leather boots you found in your uncles Your First Tele Setup?might not be the easiest setup to learn on.

 Here’s the lowdown on tele gear for the beginner: